Germany's DAX hits one-year low as European shares slump

 Asset performance in 2014: link.reuters.com/gap87v

-Today's European research round-up (Additional reporting by Blaise Robinson; Editing by Janet Lawrence)
+Today's European research round-up (Additional reporting by Blaise Robinson; Editing by Tom Heneghan)

 * Cesca Therapeutics highlights promising data for the treatment of chronic non-healing ulcers